ReneeRussel/FHEVM-Privacy-Poker-Game/docs/README.md

 ## License

-This project is licensed under UNLICENSED.
+This project is licensed under BSD-3-Clause-Clear.
+See LICENSE file for details.

 ---